dosc91/gdsm/README.md

 devtools::install_github("dosc91/gdsm", dependencies=TRUE)
 ```

-You will be asked to update dependencies during installation; usually, updates can be skipped.
-Once the installation was successfull, there will be a warning message on the usage of `...`; this can be ignored.
+You will be asked to update dependencies during installation.
+Updates can usually be skipped.
+However, please note that if for one or more packages an `NA` is given, these packages need to be installed.

 # References